mehtarupesh/sinkhole-v2/Storage.md

 **New category added inline:**
 - AddUnitModal and UnitDetail resolve the new category id before saving the unit — `categoryId` is stamped on the unit atomically
-- Landing / UnitsOverlay add `{ id, title }` to stored groups and call `setCategorization` (one settings write)
+- Landing / UnitsOverlay add `{ id, title, updatedAt }` to stored groups and call `setCategorization` (one settings write)

 **Category renamed:**
-- `setCategorization` with updated title — no unit writes needed
+- `setCategorization` with updated title and fresh `updatedAt` — no unit writes needed

 **Category deleted:**
 - Units in the deleted category are also deleted (`deleteUnit` per unit)